yroc/JavaProjects/README.md

 3. Pick a repository name (e.g., `JavaProjects`) and a description (e.g., `A collection of Java projects for practice.`

 #### Establish a connection between the local and remote repository
-`git remote add origin https://github.com/yroc/JavaProjects.git
+`git remote add origin https://github.com/yroc/JavaProjects.git`

 #### Upload local repository
-'git push -u origin master`
+`git push -u origin master`

 For subsequent pushes (uploads), you only need `git push`

 ## Add a README.md
 Each Git repository has at least one `README.md` file.
-Each subdirectory in the project hierarchy can have its own README.md
+Each subdirectory in the project hierarchy can have its own `README.md`.